<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 When security primarily relied on signature-based methods, we used practices involved in identifying known malware by comparing digital signatures to a predefined database.
 However, traditional approaches struggled to keep pace as cyber threats evolved and became more malevolent.

 But as we become more advanced, technologies like AI are marking a turning point.
-Machine learning and deep learning algorithms brought a new level of sophistication to threat detection.
-These algorithms, trained on vast datasets of network traffic, system logs, and user behavior, could identify subtle anomalies and suspicious patterns, probably the digital "footprints" of malicious activity.
+Machine learning and deep learning algorithms brought a new level of sophistication to automated threat detection.
+These algorithms, trained on vast datasets of network traffic, system logs, and user behaviour, could identify subtle anomalies and suspicious patterns, probably the digital "footprints" of malicious activity.
 Unlike fingerprints, these footprints could reveal even novel threats lacking readily identifiable signatures.

 Increasing Complexity of Cyber Threats